-A 10% increase in renewal expenses would have a material impact on the Company's solvency coverage.
-However, the Company places an emphasis on expense management, enabling this risk to be managed, A 10% increase in future lapses results in an increase to the solvency coverage.
-The increase in lapses reduces both the SCR and the Company's available assets or Own Funds - as the reduction in the SCR is proportionately more than the reduction in the Own Funds, the overall impact is an increase in the solvency coverage.
+A 10% increase in future expected lapses results in an increase to the solvency coverage.
+The increase in lapses reduces both the SCR and the Company's available assets or Own Funds - as the reduction in the SCR is proportionately more than the reduction in the Own Funds, the overall impact is an increase in the solvency coverage of 4%.

-ZLAP uses reinsurance to reduce its exposure to adverse trends in longevity, mortality or morbidity.
+ZLAP uses reinsurance to reduce its exposure to adverse trends in longevity, mortality and morbidity.
 As a result, adverse experience relative to best estimate assumptions does not have a significant impact on the Company's solvency coverage position.